A graphic designer’s guide to understanding website tech

 Understanding these tech ingredients was the first step I needed to take before creating beautiful and functional websites in WordPress.
 So gold star for you!
 Congrats of reading this far and digesting all that tech juiciness.

-If you’re keen to learn more — like what the heck CSS, SSL and a sitemap are — I’ve put together The Dummies Dictionary of Web Development Terminology.
-Get it below.
+If you’re keen to learn more — like what the heck CSS, SSL and a sitemap are — I’ve put together The Dummies Dictionary of Web Dev Lingo.
 You’ll be speaking web geek like a native in no time!

 About the author